Libraries in Istanbul

 The library is in Fener Mahallesi, Mürsel Paşa Caddesi No. 8.
 It’s opposite the Fener ferry wharf and is open from 8.30 am to 5.30pm on weekdays but closed weekends.

-If you love to read and you’re tempted to move to Istanbul, find out what it was like when I moved to Turkey in my memoir Istanbul Dreams: Waiting for the Tulips to Bloom.
+Readers and armchair travellers should check out my list of books about Istanbul.
+If like many people you’re tempted to move to Istanbul, find out what it was like when I moved here with my memoir Istanbul Dreams: Waiting for the Tulips to Bloom.
 Making the decision to come was easy.
 It’s choosing to stay that can be hard.

 Hans Krol, Heemstede, The Netherlands